fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 module.exports = Team
 ```

-and migration contain much the same
+and migration contain much of the same

 ```js
 const { DataTypes } = require('sequelize')